 All trees protected by this chapter shall be protected against construction damage, soil deposits or other activities to the satisfaction of the Township Forester.

-Any person violating any provisions of this chapter shall be, upon conviction, subject to the penalty as provided in Chapter 1, Article III, General Penalty, of the Township Code.
+Any person violating any provisions of this chapter shall be, upon conviction, subject to the penalty as provided in Chapter 1, Article III, General Penalty, of the Township Code in addition to the Township Forester's cost estimate for remediation, if applicable.